estelsmith/cartographer/README.md

 References
 ==========
-References are objects used by the mapper to to retrieve or store field data in an object or array.
+References are classes used by the mapper to to retrieve or store field data in an object or array.
 The mapper currently supports array, object mutator, and object property references.

 Array References